 Cleaning the air

-Reduces air pollutants including volatile organic compounds (VOCs) like formaldehyde, benzene and acetone, as well as NOx.
-The typical drowsiness you can experience in a room with poor ventilation, new furniture and carpets or many electronics is often caused by one of these VOCs.
+Reduces air pollutants including volatile organic compounds (VOCs) such as formaldehyde, benzene, and acetone, as well as NOx.
+VOCs cause that typical drowsiness experience in a room with poor ventilation, new furniture, new carpets, or certain electronics.

 * Tedlar® gas sampling bag

 Field data, level of formaldehyde, during office hours.

 Minimum 0 ppm, average 0.055 ppm.

 ACT CleanCoat™ used for air purification, Lars Schmidt Hansen, M.Sc., January 2019

 In nature, mold is necessary to help dead organic material decompose.
 However, mold poses a significant challenge in buildings.
 Besides the unpleasant odor and possibly costly renovation of the building, there are serious health risks involved in living and working in a mold-infested environment.

 Mold spores are basically everywhere, but with ACT CleanCoat™ they are decomposed before they even settle on a coated surface, inhibiting spore germination, or mycelium growth.

 ACT CleanCoat™ has passed several European norm tests for mold and yeasts.